aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

     1.0680457267283614

 Typically flows are considered incompressible if the density varies by less than ~5-10%, so this example (where the density varies by ~7%) is right in that range.
 You could justify it either way and it's more a function of how accurate the calculations need to be.
 Since, ultimately, we are solving for the pipe diameter and choosing the next largest pipe size it's probably fine to use an incompressible flow assumption.
-If anything the incompressible flow assumption will overestimate the pressure drop and thus lead to an over-sized pipe (erring on the side of caution)
+If anything the incompressible flow assumption will overestimate the pressure drop and thus lead to an oversized pipe (erring on the side of caution)

 The mechanical energy balance for an incompressible fluid is<a href="#fn-4" class="sidenote-number"></a><span class="sidenote" id="fn-4">[Tilton](#tilton-2007) "Fluid and Particle Dynamics," 6-16.</span>